Position: Tensor Networks are a Valuable Asset for Green AI: Essentials of Tensor Networks for Green AI

-Multidimensional arrays, also called tensors, are a generalization of matrices to higher dimensions.
-In many applications, instead of tensors, large vectors or matrices arise.
-By rearranging their entries, however, vectors and matrices can also be transformed into tensors.
-In this procedure, called tensorization \cite{khoromskij2011dlog,Oseledets2010}, the row and column size are first factorized into multiple factors and then reshaped into a tensor.
-A small tensorization example is illustrated in Figure \ref{fig:largevec} where a matrix of size $2^3\times2^3$ is transformed into a 6-dimensional tensor.
-The left side of Figure \ref{fig:largevec} shows the rearrangement of the matrix elements into the tensor.
-In addition, the two x-shapes showcase how the bookkeeping of the entries works.
-To simplify the depiction of higher-dimensional objects, it is possible to use the diagram notation shown on the right side of Figure \ref{fig:largevec}.
-In this notation, a matrix or a tensor are depicted as nodes with as many edges sticking out as its number of dimensions.
-The reason why a tensorized representation is useful is that it enables the use of TNs.
-In the following subsection, we introduce commonly used TNs, while reviews can e.g.\ be found in \cite{cichocki2016tensor,kolda2009tensor}.
+Multidimensional arrays, widely known as tensors, are a generalization of vectors and matrices to higher orders\footnote{In the tensor community, order commonly refers to the number of indices: For example, a third-order tensor has three indices and can be visualized in a cube \cite{kolda2009tensor}.}.
+The primary data structures in various fields are large vectors or matrices rather than tensors, which could imply that TNs might not be suitable for many standard applications.
+However, there is a solution to the problem described above: vectors and matrices can be rearranged into tensors by a procedure called tensorization \cite{Oseledets2010,khoromskij2011dlog}.
+The row and column size are factorized into multiple factors and then reshaped into a tensor.
+A small tensorization example is illustrated in Figure \ref{fig:largevec}, where a matrix of size $2^3\times2^3$ is transformed into a sixth-order tensor, visually represented as a cube of smaller cubes.
+Tensorization enables the application of TNs to vectors and matrices through systematic index bookkeeping.
+The two 'X' shapes on the left side of Figure \ref{fig:largevec} illustrate this method of organizing entries.
+The essential requirement to preserve information during tensorization is meticulous indices tracking.
+For instance, the element labelled with the light orange 'X' in Figure \ref{fig:largevec}, which is represented as $(1,\,2)$ in matrix format, transforms into $(1,\,1,\,1,\,1,\,2,\,1)$ in the tensorized form.
+Due to this bookkeeping approach, the impact of the newly imposed structure is expected to be minimal.
+In practice, the tensorization is simply performed as a \texttt{reshape()} operation, which does not introduce relevant computational costs.
+To simplify the depiction of higher-order objects, it is possible to use the diagram notation shown on the right side of Figure \ref{fig:largevec}.
+In this notation, a matrix or a tensor is depicted as nodes with as many edges sticking out as its number of orders.
+In the following subsection, we introduce commonly used TNs.

-\subsection{Commonly used tensor networks}
+\subsection{Commonly Used Tensor Networks}

 A tensor can be expressed as a function of simpler tensors that form a TN, also called tensor decomposition.
-The idea of a TN has its origins in the generalization of the singular value decomposition (SVD) to higher dimensions.
-In a lot of applications TNs can represent data in a compressed format with a marginal loss of information, because of correlations present in the data \cite{cichocki2017tensor,cichocki2016tensor}.
+The idea of a TN originates in the generalization of the Singular Value Decomposition (SVD) to higher orders.
+In many applications, TNs can represent data in a compressed format with a marginal loss of information because of correlations present in the data \cite{cichocki2016tensor,cichocki2017tensor}.